Nujiang Lisu Autonomous Prefecture: Geography

-The Nujiang Lisu Autonomous Prefecture borders the Kachin State of Myanmar to the west, with a national border of 450 kilometers.
+The Nujiang Lisu Autonomous Prefecture borders the Kachin prefecture of Myanmar to the west, with a national border of 450 kilometers.
 It is bordered by Nyingchi (Linzhi) City of Tibet Autonomous Region in the north, Diqing Tibetan Autonomous Prefecture of Yunnan Province in the east and Dali Bai Autonomous Prefecture in the south.
-Located in the canyon area of the Hengduan Mountains, the Salween River (Nujiang) passes through from north to south, from which the name of the state is derived.
+Located in the canyon area of the Hengduan Mountains, the Salween River (Nujiang) passes through from north to south, from which the name of the prefecture is derived.
 It forms part of the Three Parallel Rivers, a UNESCO World Heritage Site.

 Biodiversity

 The prefecture gets its name from the Chinese part of the Salween River (known as the "Nujiang River" in Chinese).
 The Salween is the longest undammed river in Southeast Asia and boasts a high degree of biodiversity.